ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 ####Configure TSAP broadcast

-Test Session Announcement Protocol (TSAP) is used by the PTF to broadcast test information when the test suite is running.
+Test Session Announcement Protocol (TSAP) is used by PTF to broadcast test information when the test suite is running.
 TSAP broadcast helps with mapping test cases to captured frames.